 When Does An Insurer Act In Bad Faith?

 When you file a homeowner’s insurance claim, your insurance company must remain faithful to the terms and coverage listed in the policy you purchased.
 If your insurer fails to uphold its legal obligation to act reasonably in processing, investigating or paying your claim in a timely manner, it may be acting in bad faith.
-There are several examples of insurers acting in bad faith while handling homeowner’s insurance claims.
-This may include:- Delaying payments or failing to reach a settlement on a claim without giving a reason

 - Failing to promptly investigate or complete an investigation of a claim